Azure/azure-databricks-operator/README.md

 ### Prerequisites And Assumptions

-1. You have [Minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/),[Kind](https://github.com/kubernetes-sigs/kind) or docker for desktop installed on your local computer with RBAC enabled.
+1. You have the kubectl command line (kubectl CLI) installed.

 2. You have a Kubernetes cluster running.
-3. You have the kubectl command line (kubectl CLI) installed.
-4. You have Helm and Tiller installed.
+It can be a local Cluster, [Minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/),[Kind](https://github.com/kubernetes-sigs/kind) or docker for desktop installed on your local computer with RBAC enabled. if you opt AKS, you can use: `az aks get-credentials --resource-group $RG_NAME --name $Cluster_NAME`

 * Configure a Kubernetes cluster in your machine
     > You need to make sure a kubeconfig file is configured.
-    > if you opt AKS, you can use: `az aks get-credentials --resource-group $RG_NAME --name $Cluster_NAME`

 Basic commands to check your cluster